KriszgruberL/Immo_Eliza_scrapping/README.md

     python main.py
     ```

-    This will start the scraping process, save the data into `houses.jsonl`, and convert the data to `houses.csv`.
+    This will start the scraping process, save the data into `houses.json`, and convert the data to `houses.csv`.

 2. **Data files**:
     - `houses.json`: Contains the full dataset in JSON format.